 The developer of a DApp needs to conduct a threat modeling of the DApp, and choose the custom rule set or consensus algorithm for her DAppChain.
 The likelihood of an attacker trying to hack a sidechain running a DApp with low economic value is less, hence a relaxed security model delivering high transaction throughput may be appropriate.
 However, if a malicious node gathers too much computing power in the DAppChain, and starts controlling it, the community always has the choice of the hard fork.
 If the change proposed by the malicious node doesn’t gain community consensus, the community can thus take the state of the sidechain before dispute and keep working on that.

 Loom Network is building a software development kit (SDK) that’ll allow the developers to build their DAppChain, which will use Ethereum as the base layer.
 The DAppChains built using Loom SDK will use Plasma technology, allowing the transfer of assets back and forth from Ethereum.
 Plasma is a scaling infrastructure that allows decongesting of the root Ethereum network.
 It handles smart contracts just like Ethereum does, however, broadcasts only the completed transactions to the Ethereum public blockchain.
 It saves a significant amount of processing power and allows greater transaction speed, thus benefitting DApps.

 Excited to learn the basic and advanced concepts of ethereum technology?
 Enroll Now in The Complete Ethereum Technology Course

 Other solutions under consideration for scaling Ethereum DApps

 Ethereum developer communities are also working on other solutions for scaling Ethereum DApps, for e.g.:

-Did you manage to scale ethereum dapps using other tools?
-Let us know your feeback in the comment section below.
+Did you manage to scale Ethereum dapps using other tools?
+Let us know your feedback in the comment section below.